-We've been very fortunate to have been granted permission to hold a 100 mile ultra event out of Brooks Farm, Reculver Kent.
+We've been very fortunate to have been granted permission to hold a 100 mile ultra event out of Brook Farm, Reculver Kent.
 The kind farmers there allow us to use their land and facilities to hold a running event and 98% of the route is on their land which does make for some lovely running!
 (And a huge barn makes a brilliant base camp!)

 This event is the successor to the Challenge Hub 24 hour event run for many years by the ultra running legend that is Mike Inkster and to keep the spirit of that event alive we'll also be holding a concurrent 24 hour event and several other Challenge events very much keeping with the ethos that Mike created about being inclusive, runner friendly and making events achievable for as many people as possible.

 Why Viking 100?
 Well the route actually is right in Viking Country where the Vikings first landed in Kent, the route is partially on the Viking Coastal trail and gives an excellent excuse for some Viking themed buckles, medals and general Vikingness!